ptaconet/modisfast/README.md

 R](#important-note-import) \!

-Simple or advanced data download and import workflows are provided in the vignettes `vignette("simple_workflow")`.
+Simple or advanced data download and import workflows are provided in the vignettes `vignette("simple_workflow")` and `vignette("advanced_workflow")`.

 ## Important note regarding the further import of the data in R

-Various packages and related classes can be used to read the data downloaded through OPeNDAP (as nc4, ascii or json files).
-If `raster` is surely the most famous, many packages facilitate the use of spatiotemporal data.
+Various packages and related classes can be used to read the data downloaded through OPeNDAP.
+If `raster` is surely the most famous class for raster objects, many packages facilitate the use of spatiotemporal data cubes.
 For instance, MODIS or VIIRS products can be imported as a `stars` object from the excellent [`stars`](https://cran.r-project.org/package=stars) package for data cubes manipulation.
-All the data can also be imported as NetCDF datasets using e.g. the [`ncdf4`](https://cran.r-project.org/package=ncdf4) package, or `RasterLayer` / `RasterStackBrick` of the [`raster`](https://cran.r-project.org/package=raster) package.
+All the data can also be imported as `ncdf4` objects using e.g. the [`ncdf4`](https://cran.r-project.org/package=ncdf4) package, or `RasterLayer` of the [`raster`](https://cran.r-project.org/package=raster) package.

 In any case, care must be taken when importing data that was downloaded